 Provincial Courts and Avoiding Prejudice to Debtors

-The Statement of Affairs is a document that needs to be sworn by a commissioner of oaths.
+The Statement of Affairs is a document that must be sworn by a commissioner of oaths prior to E-Filing.
 LITs are to be guided by the accepted practice in their province in this regard.
 Some provincial courts and/or law societies have adopted interim measures, such as virtual oaths or witnessing of documents by video conference.
 Other provinces have yet to communicate any interim measures.
 If no interim measures have been communicated by the courts and/or law societies, LITs are encouraged to be flexible.

-For instance, debtors could sign and make oaths via video conference (e.g. via a computer or smart phone) or the use of electronic signature software, with documents exchanged via email and signed originals submitted in the mail.
-As the E-Filing system will not accept a Statement of Affairs if the “declarant” field is blank, LITs should proceed as they normally would as if the form was being sworn and Efile that document.
-The confirmatory sworn statement should be obtained when possible and uploaded to the LITs system for their records and for review by the OSB, as needed.
+For greater clarity, debtors could sign and make oaths via video conference (e.g. via a computer or smart phone) or the use of electronic signature software in provinces that have adopted such interim measures for swearing oaths.
+Where this has been done, and the original document is available, it should be e filed.
+Where the original sworn document is not in the LIT's possession at the time of filing, the LIT may print the Statement of Affairs with the debtor’s information as they normally would and e file the XML version of the document.
+Note that the E-Filing system will not accept a Statement of Affairs if the “declarant” field is blank.
+The previously sworn documents should be obtained when possible and uploaded to the LITs system for their records and for review by the OSB, as needed.
 Official Receivers will be flexible and accommodating regarding such interim measures.

 Questions may be submitted to the OSB via email to email@example.com.

 The OSB continues to consider all possible options to address the impacts of COVID-19 on Canadian businesses and consumers and will provide additional guidance as appropriate.